-Radlink's communications engineers and technicians design, supply, install, commission, service and maintain the latest radio technologies.
-The company's extensive client list includes Atlas Iron, BHP Billiton, CITIC Pacific, FMG, Rio Tinto, Chevron and Woodside, as well as FESA, Surf Lifesaving WA, CSBP and CBH.
+Radlink employs more than 120 communications professionals and support staff.
+Its communications engineers and technicians design, supply, install, commission, service and maintain the latest radio technologies.
+Radlink's extensive client list includes Atlas Iron, BHP Billiton, CITIC Pacific, FMG, Rio Tinto, Chevron and Woodside, as well as FESA, Surf Lifesaving WA, CSBP and CBH.

-Radlink's TETRA solution is a 100% digital IP-based network, offering architectural security while providing flexibility.
-IP is an approved, recognised, high-speed network technology, which allows integration of hardware and software programmes with a shared interface anywhere in the network.
+Radlink's TETRA solution is a 100% digital, IP-based network, offering architectural security while providing flexibility.
+IP is an approved, recognised, high-speed network technology that allows integration of hardware and software programmes with a shared interface anywhere in the network.

-Both voice conversations and data packages can be simultaneously sent on a TETRA network, allowing one solution to cater to any mission-critical task at a modern industrial site.
+Both voice conversations and data packages can be simultaneously sent on a TETRA network, allowing one network solution to cater for any mission-critical task on today's industrial sites.

-Some radio communication companies are allied to a single supplier that locks customers into proprietary equipment and contracts.
-Radlink is proud to be independent, as it allows the company to evaluate and supply a variety of competing brands.
-This enables the company to custom-design networks that are best-suited to customers' needs, without being limited by choice of equipment, radio standards, software or technology.
+Some radio communication companies are allied to one supplier that locks them into proprietary equipment and contracts.
+Radlink is proud of its independence as this allows the company to evaluate and supply a variety of competing brands.
+This lets Radlink custom design networks that are best for your needs without being limited by choice of equipment, radio standards, software or technology.

-Part of the Radlink group is Beyond Voice Radio, research and development (R&D) engineers with one goal of creating leading products that give customers the most from their TETRA systems.
+Both Radlink and Beyond Voice Radio (BVR) research and development engineers have one goal; to create leading products that give customers the most from their TETRA systems.

 By taking advantage of the time division multiple access slots in a 25Khz band, data can be packaged and sent concurrently with voice transmissions in rapid time.
 The data packets are ideal for telemetry monitoring and control of equipment in the field, allowing all mine assets to be monitored remotely.

-With the advent of remote operations centres, telemetry greatly reduces the hazards people face in harsh, outback environments.
-Radlink has engineered a powerful, computerised SCADA RTU module that can process input and output data, and allow it to transmit seamlessly in a TETRA network.
-The BVR5000 is the first development by the Beyond Voice Radio engineers.
+With the advent of remote operations centres, telemetry greatly reduces the hazards workers face in harsh outback environments.
+BVR have engineered a powerful computerised SCADA RTU module that can process input and output data and allow that data to transmit seamlessly in a TETRA network.
+The BVR5000 is the first development by BVR engineers.

-The design of the BVR5000 controller results in an all-purpose module built for communications with many different tools and applications.
-The stand-alone product can readily communicate over radio networks but is not tied to a specific system.
+The design of the BVR5000 Controller results in an all-purpose module built for communications with many different tools and applications.
+It is a stand-alone product because it works without reliance on any other devices.
+While able to readily communicate over radio networks, it is not tied to a specific system.

-The BVR5000 controller can be used in conjunction with existing field equipment, requiring minimum changes for a unified system.
-It is also programmable, allowing the user to design their own HMI or to take the monitoring process beyond the transferring of SCADA and telemetry data.
-As a result, the BVR controller's application uses are limited only by the creativity of the user.
+BVR5000 Controller can be used in conjunction with existing field equipment, requiring minimum changes for a unified system.
+It is also programmable, allowing the user to design their own HMI or to take the monitoring process beyond the transferring of SCADA and Telemetry data.
+As a result, the use of the BVR Controller is limited only by the creativity of the user.

-Beyond Voice Radio develops apps to turn old-fashioned paperwork into electronic forms and digital databases such as vehicle pre-start check lists or Take 5 forms.
-By replacing physical forms, huge amounts of time and money can be saved on every operation.
+Beyond Voice Radio has apps to turn old-fashioned paperwork into electronic forms and databases, such as vehicle pre-start checklists or Take 5 forms.
+By replacing physical paper forms, huge amounts of time and money can be saved on every operation.